Table of Contents hide

 • Most LANs connect/use workstations and personal computers.

-• Each node (individual computer) in a LAN has its own CPU which executes its own programs, but it is also able to access data and devices anywhere on the LAN i.e. many users can share data as well as expensive devices, such as laser printers, fax machines etc.
+• Each node (individual computer) in a LAN has its own CPU, which executes its own programs, but it is also able to access data and devices anywhere on the LAN, i.e., many users can share data as well as expensive devices, such as laser printers, fax machines, etc.

-• Users can also use the LAN to communicate with each other, by sending e-mail or engaging in chat sessions.
+• Users can also use the LAN to communicate with each other by sending e-mail or engaging in chat sessions.

-• The most widely used and dominant LAN type is the Ethernet LAN which is based on the bus topology.
+• The most widely used and dominant LAN type is the Ethernet LAN, which is based on the bus topology.

 • LANs are private networks, hence not subject to tariffs or other regulatory controls.
 For the Wireless LANs, there are additional regulations in several countries.

-• They are the smallest computer network.
+• They are the smallest computer networks.

-• There are different types of Media Access Control methods applied in a LAN to access or share the data in which the common/popular ones are Bus based Ethernet, Token ring etc.
+• There are different types of Media Access Control methods applied in a LAN to access or share the data, in which the common/popular ones are Bus-based Ethernet, Token Ring, etc.

-• LANs are capable of transmitting data at very fast rates i.e. much faster than data can be transmitted over a telephone line but the distances are limited.
+• LANs are capable of transmitting data at very fast rates, i.e., much faster than data can be transmitted over a telephone line, but the distances are limited.

 • They use mostly inexpensive equipment.